egvijayanand/dotnet-maui-templates/README.md

 sudo dotnet workload install maui-android
 ```

-If already installed, can be updated to latest version with the below command:
+If already installed, can be updated to the latest version with the below command:

 ```
 dotnet workload update